bitbouncer/kspp/README.md

 ```

-install 3rd party deps we need to build from source
+install 3rd party deps we need to build from source  (you can hack versions - see the file)
 ```
 ./3rdparty_install.sh